Testing & Sandbox

 Before going live, verify each of these:

-• Error handling is implemented.
+200onGET /accounts. - Error handling is implemented.
 Your code handles 400, 401, 429, and 500 errors distinctly (see Error Handling).

-• Retry logic uses exponential backoff.
+- Retry logic uses exponential backoff.
 Retries only fire for 429 and 5xx responses.

-• Media uploads are validated.
-You check that media status is ready before attaching to posts.
+- Media uploads are validated.
+You check that media status is

-• Post results are polled.
+GET /v1/posts/{id}can be POSTed back as-is (top-level fields) to create a clone. - Post results are polled.
 You track publishing results via Get Post Results and handle failures.

-• Scopes are correct.
+- Scopes are correct.
 Your API key has the minimum scopes needed (see Scopes).